BNL-DAQ-LDRD/NeuralCompression_v3/documents/README_install_MinkovskiEngine.md

 ```
 python setup.py install --blas_include_dirs=${CONDA_PREFIX}/include --blas=openblas
 ```
-> I told you so, MinkowskiEngine needs `OpenBLAS` 😉

 I recommend creating a fork of the repo and cloning the fork.
 You may want to tweak it and make it better sometime in the future.
-I surely do 😃
+I surely do!